Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

-Need an internet connection for your PC or laptop, but don’t want to use the public Wi-Fi?
+Need an internet connection for your PC or laptop, but don’t want to use public Wi-Fi?
 The solution is simple: connect your smartphone’s mobile internet connection to your PC.
 This process is known as tethering.

 Using tethering with your laptop or tablet may be faster than the public Wi-Fi in your favorite cafe, but it isn’t without problems.
 Here’s what you need to know about mobile tethering with an Android smartphone.

 What Is Tethering?

 Tethering is the term for connecting your phone to your computer via USB, Bluetooth, or Wi-Fi and using the phone’s internet connectivity to provide a connection for the computer.